abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Functional composition](../01_set/functions_compose.svg)

 Composition is the essence of all things categorical.
-The key insight is that the sum of two parts is no more complex than the parts themselves.
+The key insight is that the sum of two parts is no more complex than the parts themselves (and therefore can be summed again).

 **Question:** Think about which qualities of a function make composition possible, e.g., does it work with other types of relationships, like many-to-many and one-to-many.